 American Gothic #14041

 That lean has stiffened up in the framing timbers and the siding follows right along.
 Pinched windows reflect blankly.
 The screen door hangs crookedly in a leaning frame after long suffering under the strain.
-For a fix, a fat shim attached to the top of the door closes a yawning gap, while a shaved away threshold helps the bottom to make its meet.
-A tilted closed sign hanging on the door signals this is the retail grand finale.
+For a fix, a fat shim attached to the top of the door closes a yawning gap, while a shaved-away threshold helps the bottom to make its meet.
+A tilted closed sign hanging on the door signals this is clearly the retail grand finale.

 Up Next: Jurassic Juice #13983